aantron/ocaml.org/data/planet/camlcity/after-nosql-there-will-be-noserver.md

 work better.

 </p><p>
-Nevertheless, there is the big field of &quot;average deployments&quot; where the number of nodes is not too big and the performance requirements are not too special, but the ACID guarantees PlasmaFS gives are essential.
+Nevertheless, there is the big field of "average deployments" where the number of nodes is not too big and the performance requirements are not too special, but the ACID guarantees PlasmaFS gives are essential.
 For this field, the NoServer paradigm could be the ideal